influxdata/docs-v2/content/influxdb/clustered/api-compatibility/v1/_index.md

 ## Authenticate API requests

-InfluxDB requires each API request to be authenticated with a [database token](/influxdb/clustered/admin/tokens/).
+{{% product-name %}} requires each API request to be authenticated with a [database token](/influxdb/clustered/admin/tokens/).
 With the InfluxDB v1 API, you can use database tokens in InfluxDB 1.x username and password schemes, in the InfluxDB v2 `Authorization: Token` scheme, or in the OAuth `Authorization: Bearer` scheme.